vermontCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Expungement or sealing process of arrest records in Vermont arrest records

-• Response from the prosecutor and victims: The clerk will send a copy of the petition to the prosecutor, who has the right to respond to the petition.
-If the prosecutor supports the request to have a record expunged, the petition may be approved without a hearing; otherwise, the matter will be set for a hearing.
+4. Submit the forms to the court clerk in a court of competent jurisdiction.
+The clerk will then forward a copy of the petition to the prosecutor that handled the case.
+If the prosecutor supports the request to have a record expunged, the petition may be approved without a hearing.
+The court may, however, set a hearing date if the prosecutor objects to the petition.
 Individuals must appear at all hearings scheduled in an expungement case, as missing them could lead to the petition being dismissed.

 How Do I Find Recent Arrests in Vermont?